Code-Institute-Submissions/StienBoodts-ci-milestone-project4_FebResub/README.md

 Seafoam winter is created as my final milestone project for the Level 5 Diploma in Web Application Development by Code Institute.
 This website was built with the help of the walk through project 'Boutique Ado' by [Code Institute](https://codeinstitute.net/).

+The deployed website can be found here: [Seafoam Winter](https://seafoam-winter.herokuapp.com/).

 <img src="media/mockup.jpg" width="800"/><br>

 ## **Table of Contents:**